Garmin Instinct Solar first look review: Rugged outdoor GPS sports watch powered by the sun | ZDNet

 The new Garmin Instinct Solar supports some of the latest Garmin features that I find valuable to understanding my health and well-being.
 These features include Body Battery, stress tracking, sleep monitoring with REM details, smartphone notifications with text response from an Android phone, and more.

 A wearable I rarely have to think of charging that captures all of my daily activity, including sleep, and focused GPS events is refreshing and key to remaining on my wrist.
 When that wearable also supports my niche activities, such as fly fishing, it's tough to beat.
-The Garmin Instinct Solar also has the ability to stay topped off with the sun, making this one of the best wearables for adventurists and athletes focused on outdoor activities.
+The Garmin Instinct Solar also can stay topped off with the sun, making this one of the best wearables for adventurists and athletes focused on outdoor activities.

 Join Discussion